Joaopmoliveira/CuranSDK/README.md

 ![](resources/proposednavigation.png)

-To facilitate the use by surgical teams, we developed all facets of the surgical procedure using our own technological stack from scratch, so as to avoid licencing problems in the future.
+To facilitate the use by surgical teams, we developed all facets of the surgical procedure using our own technological stack, allowing us to explore distinct tradeoffs from other engineering teams, e.g., use of atlas based solutions over manual coordinate use, integrated volumetric registration, etc.

 Here we show some of the functionality that we provide inside Curan